earthly/website/blog/_posts/2021-06-09-thought-leaders.md

  - thought leaders
  - hedgehog
  - advice
+excerpt: "In this article, the author shares their experience as an engineering manager and the challenges they faced in dealing with advice from various stakeholders.
+They discuss the difference between non-contingent, one-size-fits-all advice and more nuanced, context-specific advice.
+Drawing on research by Philip E. Tetlock, the author argues that contingent advice from "foxes" is often more valuable than confident predictions from "hedgehogs."
+The article encourages readers to question universal solutions and seek advice that is tailored to their specific problems."
 ---
 Here is a somewhat fictionalized personal story.
 I've changed the names of the people and the technology used.